Of the total number of women who die from cervical cancer, 85% live in a developing country.

 The Female Cancer Foundation strives for a world without cervical cancer through screening, research and education.

-Click here for the obituary.
+Click on the link for the article

 WANTED: SOCIAL MEDIA EXPERT (UNPAID)